Server configuration properties

 - logFilePath (String)

 - Path to the log file.
 This setting specifies the file path where the server will write its logs.
+The logs written by Ferron use Combined Log Format.
 Default: None

 - errorLogFilePath (String)